The Show Staff

 In addition to his broadcast work, Charleston is a freelance writer.
 His articles have appeared in a number of magazines including Men’s Health, Main Line Today, Baltimore, Pittsburgh and Urbanite.

 A native of central New York, Charleston received his bachelor’s degree in communications/liberal arts and and master’s degree in student personnel services from Rowan University in New Jersey.
 Prior to his career in journalism, he worked in higher education, retail management and factory work.
 His interests include health and fitness, travel and reading.

 Annika Cline - Producer

 Annika Cline was born in Germany, raised in California, and transplanted to Arizona.
-She is studying at ASU’s Walter Cronkite School of Journalism and Mass Communication, and it was here she discovered a love for radio and multimedia reporting.
+She studied at ASU’s Walter Cronkite School of Journalism and Mass Communication.

 Phil Latzman - Host/Producer

 Phil Latzman is an award-winning digital journalist and broadcast professional who comes to KJZZ as a producer/host after spending more than two decades covering both news and sports in South Florida on a multitude of platforms.
 Most recently, he was a reporter and columnist for the Tribune Company's South Florida Sun-Sentinel.

 For a decade he served as morning news anchor and reporter for Florida's largest NPR station, WLRN.
 While there, Latzman was part of WLRN's groundbreaking collaboration with the Miami Herald and was host and creator of WLRN's weekly public affairs program, The Florida Roundup.
 Latzman has interviewed some of the world's most interesting people, from political circles to the entertainment world, while hosting a variety of talk shows, ranging from hard news to sports.